mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 *Three characteristics* means: one is *essence*, second is *attributes*, and [third is] *functioning*.
 So all sentient beings are based on three characteristics: one is *essence*, second is *attributes*, and third is *function*.

-*Essence* is kind of a *discipline*.
+*Essence* is kind of a *discipline*. (*Transcriber’s Note:* Katagiri Roshi says ‘discipline’ here, but he might mean ‘principle’.)
 If all sentient beings exist in this world, there is a reason why [they] exist, so [there is a] discipline.
 Nothing exists at random with no reason.
 Nothing.
 There is always a reason why it exists.
 Even though evil or devils, right or wrong – and even if wind always breaks or destroys trees or houses, even if a tornado destroys human beings, houses, nature – still it has a reason why it exists.
 There is a discipline.
 So from this point, even the tornado is entitled to live in this world.
 You cannot destroy it.
-So that is a discipline. (*Transcriber’s Note:* Katagiri Roshi says ‘discipline’ here, but he might mean ‘principle’.)
+So that is a discipline.

 And also, if all sentient beings exist in this world, it has always *attribute*. *Attribute* means *form*; it has always form, marks.
-And also, the marks [or] form are which people can see through the six senses.
+And also, the marks [or] form are [that] which people can see through the six senses.
 That is attributes.

 And also the *functioning*.
 So if all sentient beings have a form and marks, they always function.
 In many ways.